Primal-dual stochastic gradient method for convex programs with many functional constraints: Convergence analysis of the nonadaptive method

-From the Young's inequality, it follows that $\|\vz^{t+1}\|^2 \le 2\|\vz^{t+1}-\vz^*\|^2 + 2\|\vz^*\|^2$, which together with the above inequality gives the desired result. \end{proof} Below we specify the parameters and bound $\EE\|\vz^k\|^2$. \begin{proposition}[pre-determined maximum iterations] Given a positive integer $K$, set
+Using Proposition \ref{prop:bd-z-prelim}, we specify the parameters and bound $\EE\|\vz^k\|^2$.
+The proofs of both propositions below are given in the appendix. \begin{proposition}[pre-determined maximum number of iterations] Under Assumptions \ref{assump:kkt} through \ref{assump:cvx}, given a positive integer $K$, set

-where $\alpha$ and $\rho$ are positive scalars satisfying $\alpha \rho < \frac{m}{32G^2}$.
-Then for any $1\le k\le K$, it holds that
+where $\alpha,\rho$ and $\beta$ are positive scalars satisfying $\alpha \rho < \frac{M}{8G^2}$.
+Then for any $1\le k\le K+1$, it holds that

 where

 \end{proposition}